isomerpages/govtech-siot/_tech-stack/2-decada-cloud.md

 ## Direct Connection

-A direct connection between a sensor device and the DECADA cloud can be established with or without the use of GovTech’s SDKs (Software Development Kits).
+A direct connection between a sensor device and the DECADA cloud can be established with or without the use of DECADA’s SDKs (Software Development Kits).

 ### DECADA's SDKs